-This course surveys the scope and extent of environmental issues of local, regional, and national concern.
-The course stresses ecological principles and relationships and aims to deal with some of the socioeconomic and scientific aspects of pollution and control methods.
-The potential impact of environment upon the quality of life is also emphasized.
+This course stresses ecological principles and relationships.
+Population and several kinds of pollutions are studied, as well as environmental issues of local, regional, and national concern.

+The potential impact of environment upon the quality of life is emphasized.
 Selected projects and/or seminars concerning topics of current interest are included.
 A service learning experience is provided as an optional component.
 This course fulfills the general education requirement.

-BI 114 3 The Human Body
+BI 114 3

+The Human Body